drone29a/clj-oauth/README.markdown

 # Server Support #

-The server support is implemented as ring middleware.
+The server support is implemented as Ring middleware.
 It depends on params middleware already having been run upstream.

 # Authors #